Battle of the Coral Sea: Allied response

-Based on un-encrypted intercepted radio traffic from TF 16 as it returned to Pearl Harbor, the Japanese assumed that all but one of the U.S. Navy's carriers were in the central Pacific.
-The Japanese did not know the location of the remaining carrier, but did not expect a U.S. carrier response to MO until the operation was well under way.
+Based on un-encrypted intercepted radio traffic from TF 16 as it returned to Pearl Harbor, the Japanese assumed that all but one of the US Navy's carriers were in the central Pacific.
+The Japanese did not know the location of the remaining carrier, but did not expect a US carrier response to MO until the operation was well under way.

 Battle

 Prelude

 During late April, the Japanese submarines and reconnoitered the area where landings were planned.
 The submarines investigated Rossel Island and the Deboyne Group anchorage in the Louisiade Archipelago, Jomard Channel, and the route to Port Moresby from the east.
 They did not sight any Allied ships in the area and returned to Rabaul on 23 and 24 April respectively.

 The Japanese Port Moresby Invasion Force, commanded by Rear Admiral Kōsō Abe, included 11 transport ships carrying about 5,000 soldiers from the IJA's South Seas Detachment plus about 500 troops from the 3rd Kure Special Naval Landing Force (SNLF).
 Escorting the transports was the Port Moresby Attack Force with one light cruiser and six relatively old and s under the command of Rear Admiral Sadamichi Kajioka.
 Abe's ships departed Rabaul for the 840 nmi trip to Port Moresby on 4 May and were joined by Kajioka's force the next day.
 The ships, proceeding at 8 kn, planned to transit the Jomard Channel in the Louisiades to pass around the southern tip of New Guinea to arrive at Port Moresby by 10 May.
 The Allied garrison at Port Moresby numbered around 5,333 men, but only half of these were infantry and all were badly equipped and undertrained.